 As stated above, the best use-case for short-term loans are to bridge cash flow gaps, finance day-to-day expenses, and make micro investments in your online store as you scale.
 Again, there’s some debate here about what constitutes a “short-term” loan, but we’re going to define it as one that has a payback period of 12 months or less.
 Short-term loan products include invoice financing, merchant cash advances, and business lines of credit.

-Banks and other lenders provide short-term loans at competitive rates, though most of your options will be from alternative online lenders.
+Banks and other lenders provide short-term loans at competitive rates, though most of your options will likely be from alternative online lenders.
 Many products have a quick and easy application process and don’t require excellent credit the way that long-term loans often do.
 If you own a new business, find yourself in a pinch with cash flow issues, or just need to take advantage of a timely business opportunity, short-term loans are a great option to consider.
 Just note that while these funding options are often fair credit-friendly, the eligibility requirements typically favor businesses that have $50,000 or more in annual revenue and that have been in business for over a year.

 What do I need it for?